shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Blasted cards!”
 Gale pushed the deck away.
 “This one will not be doing that again!”

 “Shit man, that was probably the hardest I’ve laughed in years!
 Here, for your troubles.”
-Gra reached into his bag with his single free hand and pulled out four gold pieces, handing it Gale.
+Gra reached into his bag with his single free hand and pulled out four gold pieces, handing it to Gale.

 “This one did not enjoy this, but is glad you enjoyed it.”

 Gra gave him a hearty slap on the back.

-“I’m barbarian who grew up in this wilderness.
-Trust me when I say, I know.”

 Astalir’s antler sparked.
 His pupils grew to fill his eye, his ears flopped to the side of his head, and his tail wagged enthusiastically.
 “Bark!
 Bark!”

-“You too, AStalir?”
+“You too, Astalir?”
 Gra turned to Sui.
 “They both got the same card?”

 “Ha!
-That one’s a dog minded!”
+That one’s dog-minded!”
 Gale pointed and laughed.

 “No…” Sui examined the deck.
 “There’s only one card of each type.”